tholman/generative-artistry/content/tutorials/hypnotic-squares.md

 {{< / highlight >}}
 </div>

 And there we have it!
-Hypnotic squares.
+Hypnotic Squares.
 This is a great example of some beautiful use of recursion, as well as the kind of art piece that can easily be expanded with some color, especially on a slightly larger canvas.